Psykotikism/Mutant_Tanks/README.md

 <details>
 	<summary>Click to expand!</summary>

-Mutant Tanks: a L4D/L4D2 SourceMod Plugin
+Mutant Tanks: A L4D/L4D2 SourceMod Plugin
-Copyright (C) 2024  Alfred "Psyk0tik" Llagas
+Copyright (C) 2017-2025  Alfred "Psyk0tik" Llagas

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.